FOREST MANAGEMENT

 Wood Supply

 Our wood panel factories in Brazil are supplied only with certified wood or wood from other controlled sources, and in our Colombian units, the supply is made with certified wood or wood registered with the ICA (Colombian Agricultural Institute).
-In 2022, 82% of the total wood used by Dexco as raw material had third-party forest certification.
+All wood used as raw materials by Dexco come from Brazil and Colombia.
+In 2023, 81.5% of the total wood used by Dexco as raw material had third-party forest certification.

 Certification is designed to provide credible assurance that the raw material originates from well-managed forests, controlled sources, recovered materials, or a mixture of it.
 Certification, therefore, facilitates the transparent flow of products manufactured from such materials through the supply chain.